 Students attending schools out of their attendance zone must maintain passing grades, demonstrate appropriate behavior, be on time, and maintain good attendance.
-Failure to do so may result in the principal requesting a student be returned to the home school.
+Failure to do so may result in the principal requesting a student be returned to the home school at the end of the school year.
 A documented parent/guardian conference must be held prior to such a request being made by the principal/assistant principal.